mjamroz90/bayesian-view-deep-representations/INSTRUCTION_cnns.md

 Here we describe steps to replicate our experiments with CNNs.
-All of the commands described below should be executed from the project's main directory. dataset,
+All of the commands described below should be executed from the project's main directory.

 ## Anaconda environments